bitovi/academy/src/react/3-components.md

 But what is a component?

-In a nutshell, a component is function which uses props and state to return an element.
+In a nutshell, a component is a function which uses props and state to return an element.

 - **Props** - The props of a component are the same as arguments to a function.
 - **State** - The state are the values which the component controls itself.